 We are not prisoners of historical and geographical conditions, passive followers lacking the ability to challenge the power structures of capitalism, be they military or financial, overt or covert.
 It is self-deceptive, therefore, to think of ourselves as borrowers, consumers, employees, students, party members, or any other category that serves to distract, disempower, or divide us.
 A radical reorientation of human aspirations must do away with all power-preserving categories, socially and ecologically devastating historical constructions such as private property and wage labor.
 We are not bound to follow any dictate of the supposedly free market, nor do we have to adapt to unsustainable living and working conditions.
 It is simple: we do not have to accept the unacceptable or give up our right to resist, because our lives and our disposable time are not for sale; our future is not a commodity.
 It takes courage and a certain kind of experience to act differently, but if we act as if capital had lost its influence on us, it is more likely that our actions will create the necessary conditions for our own emancipation.

 What is necessary is a fundamental shift in power, a society freed from plutocrats, party politics, and military interventions.
-Cut off from the governing of society, financial institutions would not be allowed to dictate our lives.
+Removed from the governing of society, financial institutions would not be allowed to dictate our lives.
 Trapped within paywalls, corporate media would not be allowed to influence our sense of urgency and possibility.
-No one would be allowed to track our movements, collect and sell user data, let alone hijack our brains for the purpose of profit.
-Armed forces would not be used to undermine the right of citizens to assemble.
-Corrupt politicians would not be in a position to legislate.
+In a democracy built on substantive equality, no one is tracking our movements, collecting and selling user data, let alone hijacking our brains for the purpose of profit.
+Armed forces are not used to undermine the right of citizens to assemble.
+Corrupt politicians are not in a position to legislate.
 The list can be made longer.
 Capitalism has lost much of its popular legitimacy, but this does not mean that our struggle against state and corporate power has become less relevant, nor does it signal the end of history.
 The complete failure of capitalism to build a better world, rather marks the beginning of a long socioecological revolution.
+The lesson to be learned is that power comes from below, from each of us.

 We already know that accumulation of capital and concentration of power go hand in hand with human humiliation and planetary degradation.
-The converse is also true: social trust and an even distribution of power are keys to a better world.
+The converse is also true: social trust and an even distribution of – empowering – power are keys to a better world.
 Although not without its own challenges, the necessary transformation of society can only be radically democratic and radically creative, which literally means more power to change and more control over our lives.
 Ideally, democracy would go from being representative and intermittent to becoming direct and practiced on a daily basis, deeply concerned with the common good, countering all forms of oppression.
 What and how we create together would be framed by new rules of social interaction, providing us with non-alienating alternatives to both wage labor and monoploly markets.
-With the rise of neoliberalism and neofascism, the institutionalization of intersectional violence and oppression, it seems more important than ever to stress that capital-apologetic “no alternative” ideologies are of no use if we are to create a sustainable society.
+What must emerge from within and from below is a new social order that is incompatible with institutionlized inequality, oppression, and violence.
+Thus, with the rise of neoliberalism and neofascism, it seems more important than ever to stress that capital-apologetic “no alternative” ideologies are of no use if we are to create a sustainable society.

 Despite a deepening planetary crisis and gloomy prospects for humanity under the rule of capital, it is still possible to reverse the negative trends.
 Hence there is no reason to stop imagining another social order, free of oppression and full of paths to follow.
 Or, to put it in other terms, as more and more people are pulled or pushed to urban areas, it becomes increasingly important to explore the patterns, processes, and possibilities of these densely populated areas.
 The city as a catalyst for social change is nothing new, but the scale has changed considerably during the last decades; mega-cities and urban sprawl have rapidly become global phenomena.
 It is now apparent, more clearly than ever, that cities must become sites of popular power and collective creativity, that we think of them, whatever scale we consider, as socially and technologically interconnected spaces of solidarity, imagination, and collaboration.
 For if we are to change the world for the better, we need cities and other human settlements that unite us, give voice to the oppressed and excluded, and allow us to transform ourselves and our common habitat in a sustainable direction.
 This is a long and winding path, and we have just begun to walk together.

 It is difficult to imagine a sustainable society without literate, responsible, self-critical people, difficult to imagine sustainable neighborhood transformation without conscious social interactions; we are social beings, and as such both critical and communicative, curious and collaborative, born to share our lives with others.
-With public education under neoliberal attack and mainstream media controlled by a few large corporations, it becomes a matter of survival to be in charge of our social reality, in short, to create, connect, and protect independent, nonproprietary alternatives.
+With public health and public education under attack, and mainstream media controlled by a few large corporations, it becomes a matter of survival to be in charge of our social reality, in short, to create, connect, and protect independent, nonproprietary alternatives.
 Given that they are based on the principle of equality, these alternatives can aptly be termed social commons.
-They are not necessarily local, but centered around human needs in contrast to the prevailing systems of domination that tend to be profit-centered and controlled by the few.
+They are not necessarily local, but centered around human needs in contrast to the prevailing systems of domination and subordination that tend to be profit-centered and controlled by the few.
 By all accounts, this implies a radical change of focus, moving our conscious actions in a new direction, putting people before profit.
-As individual and collective, spontaneous and continuous, lifelong creators of universally accessible social commons, we would inevitably become creators of a different kind of society, not structured around artificial scarcity and monopoly markets, but explicitly defined by human needs and a variety of collaborative practices that give hope to humanity.
+As individual and collective, spontaneous and continuous, lifelong creators of universally accessible social commons, we are inevitably contributors to a different kind of society, not structured around artificial scarcity and monopoly markets, but explicitly defined by human needs and a variety of collaborative practices that give hope to humanity.

 If these commons are to become widely accepted, they must provide us with alternatives to the global monetary system, replacing money as we know it, that is, as a measure of value and a means of exchange.
 The ongoing subordination of the entire planet to capital makes this a most urgent issue, impossible to avoid even in the short term.
 Though a radical change of this kind may seem implausible, unlikely to happen in the near future, the different money forms could actually be replaced with other, more egalitarian forms of social interaction in a relatively short time period.
 Indeed, with the rapid conceptualization and development of distributed and decentralized social systems that assume equal or near-equal power, we are already in the process of redefining the meaning of value and exchangeability, already undermining the centrality of money as a means of mediation of human relations.
 Put differently, if we are to end the monopolization and concentration of power, these commons have to be designed and governed in a way that does not allow the few to destroy for the many, including future generations.
 The exploration of this new social reality is in an early phase, so it makes sense to experiment with a variety of alternative, non-exclusive forms.
 Still, neighborhood-integrated social systems decoupled from capitalist processes must have certain properties that make it possible to agree upon and contribute to their further development, be reasonably easy to adapt to a variety of local and regional conditions, and, consequently, build on social trust.